zubairatha/CalBridge/Streamlined_Agents/APP_README.md

 - ✅ **Interactive Mode**: Continuous query processing
 - ✅ **JSON Output**: Optional JSON output for programmatic use
 - ✅ **Timezone Support**: Configurable timezone processing
+- ✅ **List Events**: View all events in the database with parent/child relationships
+- ✅ **Delete Events**: Delete tasks by ID, parent ID, or all events (with confirmation)
+- ✅ **Database Management**: SQLite database tracks all tasks and calendar event mappings

 ## Command Line Options